chuckles-the-dancing-clown91/cockpit/docs/AI_ASSISTANT_RULES.md

    - New frontend code goes in `frontend/src/features/<feature>/...`
    - New backend code goes in `backend/src/<feature>/...`
-   - `frontend/src/domains/*` exists for legacy screens.
-Don’t add new modules there.
+   - `frontend/src/domains/*` is for routing targets and screen composition (domains compose; features implement).

 2) **Reuse before build**